Rapid Transit Series: Pre-production

+An RTS bus in revenue service.

 Production

 In September 1985 GMC announced that due to lower than expected, or poor sales of their RTS series buses, that it was in the process of trying to sell or close its transit bus building business, and then later announced that they have sold its RTS design, and patent rights, and bus manufacturing equipment and production line to Transportation Manufacturing Corporation (TMC) of Roswell, New Mexico, a subsidiary of Motor Coach Industries in May 1987, though the two companies completed a joint order for the New York City Transit Authority to prepare TMC for the production.
-TMC eventually sold the design and patents to NovaBus in September 1994 in the midst of an order for the Massachusetts Bay Transportation Authority.
-Production under NovaBus continued until 2002 when NovaBus left the U.S. market and concentrated on its latest LFS low-floor design.
+TMC eventually sold the design and patents to Nova Bus in September 1994 in the midst of an order for the Massachusetts Bay Transportation Authority.
+Production under Nova Bus continued until 2002 when Nova Bus left the U.S. market and concentrated on its latest LFS low-floor design.

 Production was revived, however, by Millennium Transit Services, which announced plans to manufacture the bus in both high and low-floor configurations at the shuttered TMC facilities in Roswell.
 However, after poor sales and failure to fulfill orders, Millennium ceased production on the RTS and went out of business in 2009.
 In September 2011, MTS re-entered the market and showcased its latest RTS product at the 2011 APTA Expo in New Orleans.
 It also announced plans to introduce a 42.5 ft version of the standard floor RTS, which would go into production in the near future.
-MTS ceased to exist sometime after 2012 after failing to win any substantial bus orders, as the market for high-floor buses (using rear door mounted wheelchair lifts) had essentially vanished by that point; transit agencies had turned to New Flyer Industries, Orion, Gillig, NovaBus, and NABI and their low-floor models equipped with front door wheelchair ramps.
+MTS ceased to exist sometime after 2012 after failing to win any substantial bus orders, as the market for high-floor buses (using rear door mounted wheelchair lifts) had essentially vanished by that point; transit agencies had turned to New Flyer Industries, Orion, Gillig, Nova Bus, and NABI and their low-floor models equipped with front door wheelchair ramps.